ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should Head 2fcirnjcrs.
+It is
+a great mistake in female cduca-hm to keep
+a youn lady&#x27;s time and attention devoted to
+the fashionable literature of the day.
+Jf
+you would qualify her for conversation you
 must give her something to talk about; give
 her something tu talk about; give her edu­
 cation with this actual world &quot;and its trans­